ewascatalog/ewascatalog2/readme.md

   container.
 Building is pretty quick except for installing R packages ...

 * Update the acknowledgements section on the about page https://www.ewascatalog.org/about.
 Just need to add names to the template file.

+* Contact PACE members for full summary statistics of already published articles.
+Try Gemma first and test out the upload page (see New features below)

 ### Errors